On This Day in History: May 20

 - Kassim Osgood, American football player

-- Andrew Scheer, Canadian politician, 35th Speaker of the House of Commons of Canada
+- Andrew Scheer, Canadian politician, 28th Leader of the Conservative Party of Canada

 - Jayson Werth, American baseball player